TelegraphCreative/abodu-fed/site/content/pages/index.md

       '#hidden': true
   how_its_delivered__heading: 'How it''s delivered'
   how_its_delivered__subheading: 'Seamless Experience.'
-  how_its_delivered__copy: 'We''ll take care all of the messy details like permitting that you shouldn''t have to think about.'
+  how_its_delivered__copy: 'We manage the process from start to finish - you shouldn''t have to think about the messy details.'
 color_block__fields:
   color_block__button:
     url: /pricing